A-Fisk/actiPy/notes.md

 - Activity onset
 - Significance testing of rhythms (chi-square periodogram? how do in actogramJ)
 - minimum activity in episodes?
+- add in linux into github actions workflow

 ## Questions
 - how deal with start time?